AI Agent Management

 LifeOS separates work into explicit capsules:

-1. Outcomes — the measurable results I am trying to create.
+1. Outcomes — measurable results the system is trying to create.

 2. Systems — the repositories, tools, content engines, infrastructure, and workflows that support those outcomes.